royw/cookiecutter-clibones/{{cookiecutter.project_slug}}/DEV-README.md

 Poetry will resolve dependencies then write them into the `poetry.lock` file, which probably should in your version control system.
-The purpose of the lockfile is to ensure that exactly the same versions of all of the dependencies are installed each time.
+The purpose of the lockfile is to ensure that exactly the same versions of all the dependencies are installed each time.

 Hatch currently does not have an equivalent feature.
 There is a plugin, [hatch-pip-compile](https://juftin.com/hatch-pip-compile/) that manages project